01 of 09

 06 of 09

-Firebrats are related to silverfish.
-They are usually 1/4- to 1/2-inch long.
+Firebrats, relatives of the silverfish, are usually 1/4- to 1/2-inch long.
 The firebrat has a mottled silver and brown coat.
-They are wingless insects with carrot shaped bodies and five legs.
-They are active at night and firebrats prefer warm spaces like attics that over 90 degrees F.
+They are wingless insects with carrot-shaped bodies and five legs.
+They are active at night and prefer warm spaces like attics that are over 90 degrees Fahrenheit.

 07 of 09